openstreetmap/iD/CONTRIBUTING.md

 ## Contributing Documentation

-Documentation is maintained as a series of [Markdown](http://daringfireball.net/projects/markdown/) documents in the `data/doc/` path.
-The first line of each page of documentation should be of the form
+Documentation is maintained as a series of [Markdown](http://daringfireball.net/projects/markdown/) documents in [core.yaml](/data/core.yaml).
+The documentation is in the `help` section (currently starting at line 258).
+The first line of each new section of documentation should be of the form

     # GPS